Touratica/quizzes-tutor/README.md

 \q
 exit
 ```
-* **Go to [API Service Agreement](https://fenix.tecnico.ulisboa.pt/personal/external-applications/api-service-agreement) and then to [Applications](https://fenix.tecnico.ulisboa.pt/personal/external-applications/#/applications)  and create an application that redirects to http://localhost:8081/login and accessess curricular and information**
+* **Go to [API Service Agreement](https://fenix.tecnico.ulisboa.pt/personal/external-applications/api-service-agreement) and then to [Applications](https://fenix.tecnico.ulisboa.pt/personal/external-applications/#/applications)  and create an application that redirects to http://localhost:8081/login and accesses curricular and information**
 * **Rename `backend/src/main/resources/application-dev.properties.example` to `application-dev.properties` and fill its fields**
 * **Run server**
 ```